raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: Downloading Operating System images (optional)
 ---

-If you want to create additional SD cards to use for Astro Pi, you can download the the [OS image file](http://downloads.raspberrypi.org/AstroPi_latest) used in the ESA kits.
+If you want to create additional SD cards to use for Astro Pi, you can download the [Desktop Flight OS image file](http://downloads.raspberrypi.org/AstroPi_latest) used in the ESA kits.
 After downloading, you can use any software tool to write the image file to your own SD card.
 See [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/) for instructions on how to do this.

 --- /collapse ---